 Degenerative disc disease involves the intervertebral discs.
 Those are the pillow-like cushions between your vertebrae in your spine.
 They help your back carry weight and allow complex motions of the spine while maintaining stability.
 As you age, the discs can lose flexibility, elasticity, and shock absorbing characteristics.
 They also become thinner as they dehydrate.
 When all that happens, the discs change from a supple state that allows fluid movement to a stiff and rigid state that restricts your movement and causes pain.

-you may have degenerative disc disease.
+If you are experiencing chronic back or neck pain, you may have degenerative disc disease.
 It commonly occurs in your low back (lumbar spine) or neck (cervical spine).
 Developing degenerative disc disease is a gradual process.
 As you can see in the illustration, there are even many stages and states your discs can go through as part of DDD.
 They can bulge, herniate, or thin.
 Because of disc changes, your vertebrae can be affected-you can see this in the illustration, too.
 For example, bone spurs (osteophytes) can form as your spine tries to adjust to the intervertebral disc changes.

 Symptoms